-Urinary Tract Infections Treatment Questions and Answers
+Urinary Tract Infections (UTI) Treatment in El Paso and Horizon City, TX

-There are several different causes of urinary tract infections, with bacteria being the most common cause, while fungi or viruses are less common causes of urinary tract infections.
+There are several different causes of urinary tract infections, with bacteria being the most common cause, while fungi or viruses are the less common causes of urinary tract infections.
 Of various bacteria, the Escherichia coli (E. coli) bacterium causes the vast majority of urinary tract infections, although chlamydia and mycoplasma bacteria can also cause urinary tract infections in the urethra.

 Bacteria and other causes of urinary tract infections can enter the urinary tract in several different ways, with various medical conditions, life experiences, and hygiene habits contributing to an increased risk of contracting a UTI, including the following:

-- Blocked flow of urination
+• Blocked flow of urination

-- Bowel or urinary incontinence
+• Bowel or urinary incontinence

-- Certain forms of contraception, including cervical caps, diaphragms, and spermicides
+• Certain forms of contraception, including cervical caps, diaphragms, and spermicides

-- Compromised or suppressed immune systems
+• Compromised or suppressed immune systems

-- Excessive use of antibiotics
+• Excessive use of antibiotics

-- Improper tampon usage
+• Improper tampon usage

-- Kidney stones
+• Kidney stones

-- Poor personal hygiene
+• Poor personal hygiene

-- Sexual activity, especially with new or multiple partners
+• Sexual activity, especially with new or multiple partners

-- Trouble with fully emptying one’s bladder
+• Trouble with fully emptying one’s bladder

 Some mild urinary tract infections will go away on their own without antibiotics.
 With that being said, the majority of urinary tract infections require antibiotic treatment to kill the bacteria and eliminate the infection.
 As such, it is generally recommended to seek medical treatment for urinary tract infections rather than waiting it out.
 Moreover, antibiotic treatment for a UTI can decrease the severity of your symptoms and shorten the length of the infection, while also preventing further complications from developing.